maxmcd/gRPSQLite/README.md

 Your gRPC server can then enable the various features based on the backing datastore you use.

-For example, if you use a database like FoundationDB that supports both atomic transactions, as well as point-in-time reads, you get the benefits of wildly more efficient SQLite atomic commits (writes the whole transaction at once, rather than unwinding writes to a journal), and support for read-only SQLite instances.
+For example, if you use a database like FoundationDB that supports both atomic transactions, as well as point-in-time reads, you get the benefits of wildly more efficient SQLite atomic commits (writes the whole transaction at once, rather than writing uncommitted rows to a journal), and support for read-only SQLite instances.

 This supports a single read-write instance per database, and if your backing store supports it, unlimited read-only replicas.